chrissehic/truck-tracking/README.md

 ## Features

-- Real-time truck location tracking on a map
 - Display truck details and status
 - Route visualization
-- Responsive design for desktop and mobile
-- Integration with external APIs for geolocation
+- Integration with external APIs for map rendering and geocoding address-based locations

 ## Technologies Used